pmean/build-website/text/06/SampleSizeR.md

     particularly in its requirement of informed consent of experimental subjects.
-The 10 principles of the Nuremberg Code deal with other ethical issues, and there are strong implications for correct sample size estimation. \"Ethical Guidelines for Statistical Practice,\" approved by the American Statistical Association in 1999, calls for statisticians to \"avoid the use of excessive or inadequate numbers of research subjects by making informed recommendations for study size.\" A recent article \"Why \'underpowered\' trials are not necessarily unethical\" (S. J. L. Edwards, et al, 1997) will be analyzed with regard to subject equipoise, utility functions, meta-analysis, and the \"implicit contract\" with research subjects (Harrington, 2000).*
+The 10 principles of the Nuremberg Code deal with other ethical issues, and there are strong implications for correct sample size estimation.
+"Ethical Guidelines for Statistical Practice," approved by the American Statistical Association in 1999, calls for statisticians to "avoid the use of excessive or inadequate numbers of research subjects by making informed recommendations for study size."
+A recent article "Why 'underpowered' trials are not necessarily unethical" (S. J. L. Edwards, et al, 1997) will be analyzed with regard to subject equipoise, utility functions, meta-analysis, and the "implicit contract" with research subjects (Harrington, 2000).*
     www.amstat.org/meetings/jsm/2001/index.cfm?fuseaction=abstract\_details&abstractid=301013
 -   **The use of predicted confidence intervals when planning